zackmdavis/Less_Wrong_Drafts/alignment_implications_of_deep_learning_generalization.md

-## Alignment Implications of Deep Learning Generalization: Another Discussion in One Act
+## And All the Shoggoths Merely Players: Another Debate in One Act

 ### Scene 0 (Prologue)